alekmaul/pvsneslib/devkitsnes/readme.txt

 - Change tcc to last version (really a big THANKS to kobenairb !)
 - Remove map management from gfx2 snes (in tmx2snes now)
 - Update documentation layout
+- New code formatter with vscode (thanks kobenairb)

 VERSION 3.50 (29, May, 2022)
 - Add romsize update in snestools